zijuncheng/Video-Game/README.md

 # Price Prediction for Video Games

-This project provides machine-leaning based prediction of second-hand video game prices by using limited internet data sources.
-By using information such as genres and developer names, the algorithms are able to predict prices to a certain extent.
+This project provides machine-leaning based prediction of second-hand video game prices through internet data sources.
+By using information such as genres and developer names, it is possible to predict prices to a certain extent.
 Here are some results based on the best model:

 | <img src="pics/fifa_18.jpg" align="center" style="height: 200px"/>        | <img src="pics/new_super_mario_bros.jpg" align="center" style="height: 200px"/>            |<img src="pics/assassins_creed_3.jpg" align="center" style="height: 200px"/> |